jwong619/bw-github/README.md

 # bw-github

-Application that displays the top 100 most starred github repositories and their corresponding top contributors.(github API)
+Application that displays the top 100 most starred github repositories and their corresponding top contributors.(github API - user must get another token for github api or edit code in server/index.js to use api without a token)

 Author : Julia Wong